GavinF09/BuildingBlocCS-Dec-2025-Submission/README.md

 # SaveTheWorld

 A little website with tips to save the world :).
-But that would be too simple, so we had a bit of fun with the button
+But that would be too simple, so we had a bit of fun with the button.

 ## Functionalities